influxdata/influxdb-client-js/influxdb-client-apis.telegramnotificationrulebase.disablewebpagepreview.md

 ## TelegramNotificationRuleBase.disableWebPagePreview property

 Disables preview of web links in the sent messages when "true".
-Defaults to "false" .
+Defaults to "false".

 <b>Signature:</b>